Why does a Valuation Date Matter?

 The business valuation date is important for SBA and FMV business valuations as well!
 If you are looking to sell or buy a business, both the seller and buyer need to select a valuation date.
 The valuation professional will then use that date when completing the business valuation.
 Once the buyer and seller select a date, anything that occurs after the valuation date will not be taken into consideration unless it was known or knowable as of the valuation date.

-Although the valuation date seems simple in nature, it is a very important aspect of all business valuations!
+Although the valuation date seems simple in nature, it is an essential aspect of all business valuations!
 Make sure to consult with a professional like Peak Business Valuation, business appraiser Utah, to determine the most appropriate valuation date for your situation!
 Get started today by scheduling your free consultation below!
+For more ideas take a look at The Importance of a Valuation Date.

 Schedule Your Free Consultation Today!